Sergiy Stakhovsky: 2005

-Stakhovsky began 2005 where he left off, qualifying into the ATP stop in Qatar in January and losing to Hyung-Taik Lee in the first round.
-In February, he won his first ATP-level singles match, qualifying into the main draw, where he beat #100 Christophe Rochus and #29 Mario Ančić before losing to #37 Robin Söderling in the quarterfinals.
-He spent most of the rest of the year having moderate success at the Challenger level, but did qualify once more into an ATP tournament in Russia in October, reaching the 2nd round.
+Stakhovsky began 2005 where he left off, qualifying into the ATP stop in Qatar in January and losing to Lee Hyung-taik in the first round.
+In February, he won his first ATP-level singles match, qualifying into the main draw, where he beat No. 100 Christophe Rochus and No. 29 Mario Ančić before losing to No. 37 Robin Söderling in the quarterfinals.
+He spent most of the rest of the year having moderate success at the Challenger level, but did qualify once more into an ATP tournament in Russia in October, reaching the second round.

-He finished the year ranked #173 in singles.
+He finished the year ranked No. 173 in singles.

 In doubles, he won two Challenger tournaments, in Spain in July and Prague in November.

 2006

 Stakhovsky had a rough start to the year, losing in the first round of qualifying at three straight ATP stops.
-By May, his ranking had slipped back to #260 before he began making progress again on the Challenger circuit.
-Semifinal results at major Challengers in Spain and Istanbul in July got his ranking back to #181.
+By May, his ranking had slipped back to No. 260 before he began making progress again on the Challenger Tour.
+Semifinal results at major Challengers in Spain and Istanbul in July got his ranking back to No. 181.

-In October, he qualified into ATP main draws two weeks in a row, losing in the first round to #26 Richard Gasquet in France and beating #21 Dmitry Tursunov in the first round in Moscow before losing to #54 Arnaud Clément.
-That brought his singles ranking to a career high of #158.
+In October, he qualified into ATP main draws two weeks in a row, losing in the first round to No. 26 Richard Gasquet in France and beating No. 21 Dmitry Tursunov in the first round in Moscow before losing to No. 54 Arnaud Clément.
+That brought his singles ranking to a career high of No. 158.

-Although he did win his 4th career doubles Challenger title in Ukraine in November, he had no further singles success and finished the year ranked #198 in singles.
+Although he did win his fourth career doubles Challenger title in Ukraine in November, he had no further singles success and finished the year ranked No. 198 in singles.

 2007

 Stakhovsky was not as successful in 2007 in singles.
-He qualified twice into ATP main draws in January and February, but lost in the first round.
-He had more success in doubles, winning two more Challenger titles to get to a career high doubles ranking of #128 in August.
-But by October, his singles ranking had slipped to #294 before he began making progress on the Challenger circuit again.
-He reached his first Challenger singles final in a major tournament in Malaysia in his final tournament of 2007 to finish the year ranked #199 in singles.
+He qualified twice into ATP Tour main draws in January and February, but lost in the first round.
+He had more success in doubles, winning two more Challenger titles to get to a career-high doubles ranking of No. 128 in August.
+But by October, his singles ranking had slipped to No. 294 before he began making progress on the Challenger Tour again.
+He reached his first Challenger singles final in Malaysia in his final tournament of 2007 to finish the year ranked No. 199 in singles.

-2008: First ATP title
+2008: First ATP Tour title

-Stakhovsky began 2008 by failing to qualify into several ATP and Challenger tournaments, before qualifying and reaching the quarterfinals of a major Challenger in Poland in February, losing to #68 Simone Bolelli.
-He then entered the qualifications of the Zagreb tournament, losing in the final round to Slovenian Blaž Kavčič, but due to Michaël Llodra's withdrawal, he entered the main draw as a lucky loser.
-He went on to win the tournament, defeating top players along the way, including #2 seed Ivo Karlović in the first round, #8 seed Janko Tipsarević in the quarterfinals, Simone Bolelli in the semifinals, and #1 seed Ivan Ljubičić in the final.
+Stakhovsky began 2008 by failing to qualify into several ATP and Challenger tournaments, before qualifying and reaching the quarterfinals of a major Challenger in Poland in February, losing to No. 68 Simone Bolelli.
+He then entered qualifying of the Zagreb Indoors, losing in the final round to Slovenian Blaž Kavčič, but due to Michaël Llodra's withdrawal, he entered the main draw as a lucky loser.
+He went on to win the tournament, defeating top players along the way, including No. 2 seed Ivo Karlović in the first round, eighth seed Janko Tipsarević in the quarterfinals, Simone Bolelli in the semifinals, and top seed Ivan Ljubičić in the final.